Kim Ye-lim: 2021–2022 season

 Kim made her Olympic season debut at the 2021 Skate America, where she placed eighth.
 Her second Grand Prix was initially the 2021 Cup of China, but following its cancellation, she was reassigned to the 2021 Gran Premio d'Italia in Turin.
 She placed sixth at the event.

 At the 2022 South Korean Championships, the final qualifying event for the South Korean Olympic team, Kim placed fourth in the short program and second in the free skate, winning the silver medal.
 As a result, she was named to the Olympics alongside national champion You Young.
 First assigned to compete at the 2022 Four Continents Championships in Tallinn, Kim won the bronze medal.
 She placed ahead of You and behind fellow countrywoman Lee Hae-in, achieving a new personal best for her free skate and combined total scores.
 She expressed satisfaction with her performance in light of the short time that had passed since the national championships.

 Competing in the women's event at the 2022 Winter Olympics, Kim placed ninth in the short program.
 Her history of having been reprimanded by the ISU for accidentally missing a doping test at age 13 also attracted media attention due to the perceived double standard applied by the Court of Arbitration for Sport to Russian competitor Kamila Valieva at the Games.
 Kim called the decision to allow Valieva to compete "regrettable."
 She placed eleventh in the free skate, finishing ninth overall.
+However, her energetic behavior at the Olympics earned her the nickname 'The General of figure skating'.

 Kim was assigned to finish her season at the 2022 World Championships, but had to withdraw due to a positive COVID test and was replaced by Lee.